History of the Big 12 Conference: Men's soccer

+Discussions with Gonzaga

 On November 2, 2022, ESPN reported that Gonzaga University athletic director Chris Standiford had met with Big 12 commissioner Brett Yormark (who succeeded Bob Bowlsby after the latter's retirement earlier in 2022) while the Gonzaga men's basketball team was in the Dallas area, home to the Big 12 offices, for a scrimmage with Tennessee.
 This meeting was reportedly part of discussions regarding a possible Gonzaga move to the Big 12 as a full member without football (Gonzaga has not had a football program since 1941).
 Gonzaga men's basketball has become by far the dominant program in the otherwise mid-major WCC.
-Going into the 2022–23 season, the Bulldogs have played in every NCAA men's tournament in the 21st century, made national championship games in 2017 and 2021, and had been a top regional seed in four of the previous five NCAA tournaments.
-Gonzaga, which has been transparent with the WCC about its talks with other conferences, has reportedly also been in membership discussions with the Pac-12 Conference and the Big East Conference (the latter being a non-football league).
+Going into the 2022–23 season, the Bulldogs had played in every NCAA men's tournament in the 21st century, made national championship games in 2017 and 2021, and had been a top regional seed in four of the previous five NCAA tournaments.
+Gonzaga, which was transparent with the WCC about its talks with other conferences, was also reportedly in membership discussions with the Pac-12 Conference and the Big East Conference (the latter being a non-football league).

+Yormark later confirmed that the conference had discussed potential membership not only with Gonzaga, but with UConn, an FBS independent and otherwise a Big East member.
+The Big 12 shelved these discussions after announcing the addition of four new members from the Pac-12.
+However, this was not the end of discussions with Gonzaga.
+In October 2023, The Messenger reported that the Big 12 and Gonzaga had "resumed top-level discussions" regarding a potential move to the conference.
+Although the Big 12 was dealing with financial and logistical issues surrounding the conference's 2023 and 2024 expansions, the conference presidents and chancellors authorized Yormark to continue discussions with Gonzaga.
+These later discussions soon ended, and Gonzaga would eventually accept an invitation to the Pac-12 effective in 2026 as part of that conference's rebuilding after its 2024 collapse.

+Settlement with Oklahoma and Texas

-The Big 12 announced on February 9, 2023 that it had reached a buyout agreement with Oklahoma and Texas that will allow the two schools to leave for the SEC in 2024 instead of the original 2025 schedule.
+The Big 12 announced on February 9, 2023 that it had reached a buyout agreement with Oklahoma and Texas.
+This allowed the two schools to leave for the SEC in 2024 instead of the original 2025 schedule.